ray-project/ray/doc/source/raysgd/raysgd.rst

   - **Ease of use**: Scale Pytorch's native ``DistributedDataParallel`` and TensorFlow's ``tf.distribute.MirroredStrategy`` without needing to monitor individual nodes.
   - **Composability**: RaySGD is built on top of the Ray Actor API, enabling seamless integration with existing Ray applications such as RLlib, Tune, and Ray.Serve.
   - **Scale up and down**: Start on single CPU.
 Scale up to multi-node, multi-CPU, or multi-GPU clusters by changing 2 lines of code.

+.. tip:: We need your feedback!
+RaySGD is currently early in its development, and we're hoping to get feedback from people using or considering it.
+We'd love `to get in touch <https://forms.gle/26EMwdahdgm7Lscy9>`_!

+.. warning:: This is still an experimental API and is subject to change in the near future.

 Getting Started